Skip to contents

 Value

-Numeric vector of length four containing the bounding box in the output spatial reference system (xmin, ymin, xmax, ymax).
+For a single input bounding box, a numeric vector of length four containing the transformed bounding box in the output spatial reference system (xmin, ymin, xmax, ymax).
+For input of multiple bounding boxes, a four-column numeric matrix with each row containing the corresponding transformed bounding box (xmin, ymin, xmax, ymax).

 Details